 "Great Temple of Travel" Book Review

-by Railroad Historian and TRAINS contributor David Lester
+by Railroad Historian David Lester

 The demolition of New York City’s Pennsylvania Station in 1963 marked the beginning of the historic preservation movement in America.
 While there was some opposition to its destruction in the early 1960s, the Grand Lady finally succumbed to the wrecking ball, much to the horror of New Yorkers and others in the United States and around the world.
 In its wake, historic preservation in America was solidified by the National Historic Preservation Act of 1966, which celebrates its 50th Anniversary in 2016.
 The Act is responsible for many architecturally beautiful and historic buildings still standing in America today.